-Interest Rate in Serbia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Serbia to stand at 2.50 in 12 months time.
-In the long-term, the Serbia Interest Rate is projected to trend around 3.00 percent in 2020, according to our econometric models.
+Interest Rate in Serbia is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.